hujhax/austin-improv-wiki/Troupes/Instant of Hazard.md

 <p>And there are jokes.</p></blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[The Hideout Theatre]]:<blockquote><p>It's a duo with organic and dramatic elements.</p>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>It's a duo with organic and dramatic elements.</p>

 <p>Think Scram meets Cook County Social Club.</p>